 Sizing Up the Soxhlet Extractor

-Now that you udnerstand why a Soxhlet is such a great piece of equipment, let’s give you the low down by breaking down the Soxhlet extractor into its basic components.
+Now that you understand why a Soxhlet is such a great piece of equipment, let’s give you the low down by breaking down the Soxhlet extractor into its basic components.

 Beginning at the bottom of the glassware, we first encounter what’s known as a boiling flask.
 This flask, usually composed of borosilicate glass, is where we place our solvent, that is, the liquid which will extract and dissolve the compounds we’re looking to capture during our extraction process.
 In the extraction of medicinal mushrooms, water and/or high-proof alcohol—we use 190 proof USDA-certified organic cane alcohol at Mindfull Mycology—are the most commonly used solvents.